(Originally published, Nov-2016, then updated by Tania, September-2018)

-1 cup mayonnaise
+1 cup / 200 g mayonnaise

-1 1/2 tablespoon cider vinegar
+1 ½ tablespoons cider vinegar

-2 teaspoons whole seed mustard
+2 teaspoons wholegrain mustard

-1 tablespoon runny honey
+1 ½ tablespoons runny honey

 1/8 teaspoon cracked black pepper

-1 cup fresh or frozen peas
+¾ cup / 100 g fresh or frozen peas

-1/2 red onion (or 1 small)
+½ medium-sized red onion (or 1 small)

-- Chillies – The chillies I buy from my supermarket are very mild so I can get away with putting a whole chilli in my recipes.
-If yours are from your garden or a farmers market it might pay to add half only, you can always add the other half later if you think it’s too mild).
+- Chillies – The chillies I buy from my supermarket are very mild, so I can get away with putting a whole chilli in my broccoli salad.
+If yours are from your garden or a farmer’s market it might pay to add half only (you can always add the other half later if you think it’s too mild).

-- Vegetarians, it is still delish without the bacon!
+- Vegetarians…it’s still delish without the bacon!

-- If you only have solid honey in the pantry no need to buy any more, just warm it in the microwave or a little saucepan until it’s runny.
+- If you only have solid honey in the pantry no need to buy any more, just warm it in the microwave or a saucepan until it’s runny.